pdflyft/pocketbase-go-sdk/README.md

 * [example file](./example/main.go)
 * [tests for the client](./client_test.go)
 * [tests for the collection](./collection_test.go)
-* remember to start the Pocketbase before running examples with `make serve` command
+* remember to start the PocketBase before running examples with `make serve` command

 ## Development